glassBead-tc/glassBead-001-atris/README.md

 ## Project Overview

 Atris is an Audius API integration system using LangGraph.js and Next.js.
 It processes natural language queries to interact with the Audius API, focusing on trending tracks, playlists, genres, and user profiles.
+We have resolved compiler errors and are now focusing on connecting to the Audius discovery nodes via the SDK.

 ## Current Functionality